ujjwalagrawal17/GSoC-Project-2018/GSoC_Proposal.md

 - Github Link: https://github.com/Tech-ISM/spectrum-android-app

 **Brand Store:**
 It is an app where users can get offers from nearby shops of different categories across their city.
 Shops can also register them and show their offers to the users of the app.
-Although the startup is closed now. but the app is still in google play.
+Although the startup is closed now. but the app is still on google play.

 - Google Play Link: https://play.google.com/store/apps/details?id=com.codenicely.brandstore.project&hl=en
 - Github Link: https://github.com/CodeNicely/OfferCartApp